-- The Contractor will employ 'soft-start' techniques for all noisy activity to avoid sudden and unexpected disturbance during works.
+- Site personnel should remain vigilant for the presence of any protected species throughout the works period.
+Should a protected species be noted during construction, works should temporarily halt until the species has sufficiently moved on.
+Any sightings of protected species should be reported to the BEAR Scotland Environmental Team. - The Contractor will employ 'soft-start' techniques for all noisy activity to avoid sudden and unexpected disturbance during works.
 Each time the activity is started up after a period of inactivity, the noise levels must be gradually increased over a period of 30 minutes to permit animals (and birds) to move away from the disturbance. - Where possible, artificial lighting used during night works will be sufficiently screened and aligned so as to ensure that there is no direct illumination of neighbouring habitat (e.g., locations adjacent to tree shelterbelt, woodland, surface waterbodies etc.) to ensure minimal impact on nocturnal species. - All equipment stored onsite will be checked at the start of each workday to ensure protected species, and any or other mammal species, are not present.
 Any storage containers/plant within the compound will also be secured overnight to prevent exploration by protected species (and any or other mammal species).
-Any areas where an animal could become trapped (e.g., storage containers) will also be covered at the end of each working day, to avoid mammals falling in and becoming trapped. - Toolbox Talk TTN-009 Working with Injurious Weeds & Invasive Plants will be briefed prior to works commencing. - Site personnel will be briefed on the location of the broad-leaved dock, spear thistle, rosebay willowherb and Japanese knotweed that is recorded onsite and will remain vigilant for the presence of any other potentially unrecorded instances of invasive non-native species (INNS) or injurious weeds in road verges throughout the works period.
-Should any INNS be identified in working areas, no works will take place within 7 m of these areas until the BEAR Scotland Environmental Team can provide further advice on additional mitigation measures. - People, ancillary plant, vehicles, NRMM and materials will be restricted to areas of made/engineered ground (as much as is reasonably practicable).
-If during works unforeseen access to the surrounding environment is required, works will cease in this area and BEAR Scotland's Environmental Team will be contacted to allow consideration of potential environmental effects BEAR Scotland's Environmental Team will be contacted to allow consideration of potential environmental effects if: (i) unforeseen site clearance is required, (ii) unplanned works must be undertaken outwith the carriageway boundary, (iii) there is any deviation from the agreed plan, programme and/or method of working, (iv) nesting birds are found onsite.
+Any areas where an animal could become trapped (e.g., storage containers) will also be covered at the end of each working day, to avoid mammals falling in and becoming trapped. - Toolbox Talk TTN-009 Working with Injurious Weeds & Invasive Plants will be briefed prior to works commencing. - Site personnel will be briefed on the location of the giant hogweed and rosebay willowherb that is recorded onsite and will remain vigilant for the presence of any other potentially unrecorded instances of invasive or injurious species in road verges throughout the works period. - People, ancillary plant, vehicles, NRMM and materials will be restricted to areas of made/engineered ground (as much as is reasonably practicable).
+If during works unforeseen access to the surrounding environment is required, works will cease in this area and BEAR Scotland's Environmental Team will be contacted to allow consideration of potential environmental effects if: (i) unforeseen site clearance is required, (ii) unplanned works must be undertaken outwith the carriageway boundary, (iii) there is any deviation from the agreed plan, programme and/or method of working, (iv) nesting birds are found onsite.